hideselfview/bae/BAE_IMPORT_WORKFLOW.md

 - Views available releases →
 - Selects specific release →
 - Provides music data →
-- bae fetches release details →
 - bae imports that exact release

+Both paths result in importing a Discogs release.
+When importing via a master, bae automatically uses that master's main_release.
 The choice depends on whether the user knows which specific pressing their music files represent.

 ## Album Search